FIWARE-Ops/docs.TourGuide/docs/visualization/wirecloud/how-to-use-other-fiware-ges-from-your-widgets-and-operators.md

 and operators running on WireCloud.
 For more detailed information on how to use this and other FIWARE GEs from WireCloud, please refer to WireCloud tutorials.

-First of all, widgets and operators wishing to use the javascript bindings provided by WireCloud for accessing the
+First of all, widgets and operators wishing to use the JavaScript bindings provided by WireCloud for accessing the
 [FIWARE NGSI Open RESTful API](<https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/FI-WARE_NGSI_Open_RESTful_API_Specification_(PRELIMINARY)>) in order to seamlessly interoperate with the Orion Context Broker must add the